openEOPlatform/documentation/authentication/index.md

 ## Working with openEO platform

 After you've been approved to join openEO Platform, you can start working with the platform through any of the clients.
-In all client you'll need to connect to `https://openeo.cloud` and then authenticate through EGI check-in with the account used above.
+With all clients you will need to connect to `https://openeo.cloud` and then authenticate through EGI check-in with the account used above.